 Sonia Feigenbaum’s Bio

-Before joining UT, she was the associate vice chancellor for international engagement and global strategies and senior international officer at the University of Nebraska-Lincoln (UNL).
-While at UNL, Dr. Feigenbaum built strategic partnerships, enhanced globally focused academic programs, and increased institutional global visibility.
-She led efforts to expand and better serve international scholars and students, foster greater cross-cultural engagement on campus and secure external funding to bolster on-campus internationalization efforts.
-She also launched an initiative to expand students’ global competencies through collaborative international online learning; implemented new scholarships modes for education abroad to expand access; and secured funding from the U.S. Department of State, Stevens Initiative, Argentina and German Fulbright Commissions.
-Dr. Feigenbaum has also served as associate provost for global engagement at Brown University where she has raised $1.5 Million from the Korea Foundation, Ministry of Education of Taiwan and the French government.
+Before joining UT Austin, Dr. Feigenbaum was the associate vice chancellor for international engagement and global strategies and senior international officer at the University of Nebraska-Lincoln (UNL).
+While at UNL, Dr. Feigenbaum advanced internationalization by building strategic global partnerships, enhancing globally focused academic programs for students and faculty, and increasing institutional global visibility.
+She led efforts to expand and better serve international scholars and students, foster greater cross-cultural engagement on campus, and secure external funding to support on-campus internationalization efforts.
+She also launched an initiative to expand students’ global competencies through synchronous collaborative online learning with peers across the globe; developed and implemented new scholarship modes for education abroad opportunities to expand access; and secured funding from the U.S. Department of State, the Stevens Initiative, and the Argentina and German Fulbright Commissions, to name a few.